afefede/afefede/README.md

 - As a Product Owner I need an easily recognizable Brand Identity system.
 - As a Product Owner I need

-### Developer Stories
+### Business Owner
-- As a Developer I need an Angular development environment
+- As a Business Owner I need a straightforward way to understand benefits of Framework.
-- As a Developer I need to have a development, staging and production environment to test code.
+- As a Business Owner I need downloadable brochure that I can print out.
-- As a Developer I need to be able understand how the code works and what is needed to get started
+- As a Business Owner I need to understand what impact the services will have on budget.
-- As a Developer I need a well supported grid system to develop layouts.
+- As a Business Owner I need to have a clear path on timeframe and level of effort it takes to go to market from conception to launch.
-- As a Developer I need interface that allows Editors to manage site configurations.

 ### Editor Stories
 - As a Editor I need to see examples of look-n-feel of basic framework globally shared items.
+- As a Editor I need to see examples of how to add animation/interaction to each components.
 - As a Editor I need to see examples of accessible anchor links. [@see variety.com](http://variety.com/2017/digital/news/kevin-hart-laugh-out-loud-streaming-platform-launch-date-1202491634/)
 - As a Editor I need to see examples of how the framework handles responsive images.
 - As a Editor I need to see examples of how the framework treats hero and main feature areas.